-Head of Department: Examination Board and Specification Code: Mr R Farnan AQA Full Course Psychology (Code: 8182)
+Ms L Johnson AQA Full Course Psychology (Code: 8182)

 Why study Psychology?

 Psychology is the scientific study of people, the mind and behaviour.
 It is both a thriving academic discipline and a vital professional practice (The British Psychological Society).

 Psychology is particularly relevant to any job that involves working directly with people or any job that requires the use of problem solving skills.